wrld3d/wrld-poi-api/README.md

 #### Authentication Token

-Obtain a Developer Authentication Token by signing up at [https://www.eegeo.com/developers/](https://www.eegeo.com/developers/).
+Obtain a Developer Authentication Token by signing up at [https://www.wrld.com/developers/](https://www.wrld.com/developers/).
 The Developer Authentication Token allows you to make authenticated requests against the POI service.

 The Authentication Token will be referred to as ```dev_auth_token``` throughout this README

 #### Application API Key

-The Application API Key is the API key used to authenticate the eeGeo SDK.
+The Application API Key is the API key used to authenticate the WRLD SDK.
 Application Keys can be associated with POI sets, providing that application access to the POI set.
-Obtain Application API keys from [https://www.eegeo.com/developers/](https://www.eegeo.com/developers/).
+Obtain Application API keys from [https://www.wrld.com/developers/](https://www.wrld.com/developers/).

 Application API Keys will be referred to as ```app_api_key``` throughout this README